 The Jack's Farewell is an English Country Dance.
-It was published by Henry Playford in 1698 in The Dancing Master, 9th ed..
-It was interpreted by Cecil Sharp in 1922.
+It was published by Henry Playford (website) in 1698 in The Dancing Master, 9th ed., London.
+It was interpreted by Cecil Sharp (website) in 1922 and published in The Country Dance Book (Part 6).
 It is a proper Duple Minor dance.
-The dance lasts 16 bars.
+The minor set lasts 16 bars.

 The 1. cu. meet and set to the 2. cu. and turn S. This to the first Strain played once Then meet and set to their own Partners and turn; This to the first Strain played twice

 Then all four hands half round and cross over with your own Partners; This to the second Strain played once The 1. cu. go the Figure through the 2. cu. and turn their own Partners; This to the second Strain played twice